HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 #### First Input Delay (FID)

-First Input Delay (FID) measures the time from when a user first interacts with the page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is able to process that interaction.
+First Input Delay (FID) measures the time from when a user first interacts with the page (i.e., when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is able to process that interaction.
 A "fast" FID from a user's perspective would be almost immediate feedback from their actions on a site rather than a stalled experience.

 Any delay is a pain point and could correlate with interference from other aspects of the site loading when the user tries to interact with the site.